 The density calculations are dependent on accurate distance and area calculations.
-It is recommended that in most cases the Method should be set to Geodesic.
+It is recommended that, in most cases, you set the Method to Geodesic.
 The Planar method may be appropriate if the analysis is to be performed on a local area with a projection that accurately maintains the correct distance and area.

 The input point or line features for which to calculate the density.

 Field denoting population values for each feature.
-The Population Field is the count or quantity to be spread across the landscape to create a continuous surface.
-Values in the population field may be integer or floating point.
+The Population Field value is the count or quantity to be spread across the landscape to create a continuous surface.
+Values in the Population Field may be integer or floating point.

 The options and default behaviors for the field are listed below in the order of priority.

 The pixel size for the output raster dataset.
-If the Cellsize has been set in the geoprocessing Environments it will be the default.
+If the Cellsize value has been set in the geoprocessing environments, it is the default.

 The search radius within which to calculate density.
 Units are based on the linear unit of the projection.

-For example, if the units are in meters—to include all features within a one-mile neighborhood—set the search radius equal to 1609.344 (since 1 mile = 1609.344 meters).
+For example, if the units are in meters—to include all features within a one-mile neighborhood—set the search radius equal to 1609.344 (since 1 mile is 1609.344 meters).

-The desired area units of the output density values.
+The area units of the output density values.